Home

 "I started looking at myself and I realized, wow, I've been kind of reckless about money and sort of living paycheck to paycheck all these 40 years and maybe I needed to do something about my financial situation as well," she said.

-For Chaplain Shirley, the cause of the high debt load that many, both service members and civilians, carry can be attributed to one thing - marketing.
+For Chaplain Shirley, the military financial issues and cause of the high debt load that many, both service members and civilians, carry can be attributed to one thing - marketing.

 "Marketing works or companies wouldn't have huge advertising budgets," she said.
 "Debt, consumer debt, and consumption beyond our means have been marketed to Americans for decades now and it's worked.
 We have an incredible level of comfort with debt, with credit card debt, with car loans."